CommandPost/FCPCafe/docs/update-guide.md

 If you use **MotionVFX**, mLUT, mFlare 2, mFilmLook, mMuppet & mTracker all requires updates for macOS Sonoma.

+If you can't use your camera or video output device after updating to **macOS Sonoma 14.1**, Apple has released a workaround.

+Starting in **macOS Sonoma 14.1**, cameras and video output devices that don't use modern system extensions won't be available to use unless you restore the legacy settings.

+You can learn more [here](https://support.apple.com/en-us/HT213969).

 ---

 ## Final Cut Pro 10.6.10